 What if the poor were part of city planning?

 We’re delighted that our colleague Smruti Jukur Johari, from SDI India, was asked to deliver a Ted Talk.

 Linsay Gray of the University of Glasgow discusses the ARISE project

-A short film about how the University of Glasgow talks about their work on health in slums.
+A short film on the University of Glasgow’s work on health in slums.